-Information Other than the Consolidated Financial Statements and Auditors' Report Thereon

-The Holding Company's Board of Directors is responsible for the preparation of the other information.
+Information Other than the Consolidated Financial Statements and Auditors' Report Thereon the preparation of the other information.
 The other information comprises the information included in the Annual Report related to the Consolidated Financial Statements but does not include the Consolidated Financial Statements and our auditor's report thereon.
 The other information is expected to be made available to us after the date of this auditor's report.